WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 URI and seeing a 404, however it is RECOMMENDED that the client instead perform a long lived GET to the /events resource on the TG URI.
 This returns a long running stream json containing events.
-The "handlerdestroyed" event MUST be sent by the server when the handler is destroyed.
+The "handler" event MUST be sent by the server when the handler is destroyed.
+This event indicates what happened to the handler ("created", "modified" or "destroyed" along with the URI for the handler.

 ## Handler Description Format